judgej/Vanilla-ReplyTo-Plugin/ReplyTo/readme.txt

 could be to add a "depth" field to the edit comment form (using AJAX) and then capture that on the server and serve back the depth css classes as appropriate.
+Update: after experimenting a little more, I realise that the list item that a comment is in, *is* replaced when that comment is submitted.
+At least, when the CSS classes are applied to the list item, they are lost on display of the edited comment.

 Occasionally when a comment is made to the end-of-discussion comment box, the coment appears at the start of the thread instead of the end.
 For some reason